This tentative/draft syllabus updated January 22, 2026.

 The Engaging Cluster.
 MIT’s ORCD (Office of Research Computing and Data) adminsiters the Engaging Cluster, which provides high-performance computing for all members of the MIT community.
 While students do not have to install a model such as GPT-J or GPT-NeoX, much less fine-tune such a model, it can be done using Engaging.

 Laptop/Device Best Practices.
-You should have your computers/tablets/phones at the ready for when we (as a class) come up with a question that can be answered using cybernetic enhancement.
+You should have your computers/tablets/phones closed (if closeable) or turned face down (if not) and at the ready.
+When we (as a class) come up with a question that can be answered using cybernetic enhancement, I may ask you to consult these devices of yours.
 We augment our intellect in various ways during our class sessions, using networked computation, using books, looking at a screen, listening to recordings, and so on.
 For the most part, we will be augmenting our intellect by discussing topics with each other, doing, sharing writing exercises (usually undertaken on paper), and otherwise attending to the people in the classroom community.
 This requires close attention to me and your fellow students, so keep your digital devices closed/face down until we determine that one or more of us will consult a resource.
 I may ask that we write together using a shared text editor; I'll provide some advance warning if this is planned.